ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: Experiments

 \subsection{Experiment Setup}

-\paragraph{\textbf{Baselines.}} The experiments benchmark \textsc{ID-PaS} against two baselines: (1) Gurobi (v12.0.3)~\cite{gurobi}, the state-of-the-art MIP solver, using default settings with all heuristics enabled to focus on improving the objective value; and (2) PaS~\cite{han2023gnn} which is extended to handle general MIP problem domains.
-For all ML-based approaches, including PaS and \textsc{ID-PaS}, a separate model is trained for each benchmark using 480 training instances and 120 validation instances.
+\paragraph{\textbf{Baselines:}} We evaluate the performance of \textsc{ID-PaS+} against the following three baselines: \begin{enumerate} \item \textbf{Gurobi (v12.0.3)}~\cite{gurobi}: A state-of-the-art commercial MIP solver, run with default parameter settings and all built-in primal heuristics enabled.
+This serves as a strong industrial reference, reflecting standard solver performance without learning-based guidance. \item \textbf{\textsc{PaS}}~\cite{han2023gnn}: The original Predict-and-Search framework, which attempts to predict both zero and one assignments exclusively for binary variables. \item \textbf{\textsc{PaS}+}: An extended version of \textsc{PaS} adapted to support general MIP domains by predicting solely zero-valued variables.
+Because this baseline lacks identity-aware positional embeddings, it serves as a crucial ablation to isolate the performance gains of our zero-prediction mechanism from the benefits of identity awareness. \end{enumerate}

+For all ML-based approaches (\textsc{PaS}, \textsc{PaS}+, and \textsc{ID-PaS+}), a separate model is trained for each benchmark domain and difficulty setting.
+Each model is trained on 480 instances, validated on 120 instances, and evaluated on a disjoint set of 100 test instances.
+Summary statistics for the reference instances are reported in Table~\ref{tab:instances}.

-\paragraph{\textbf{Evaluation Metrics:}} We evaluate performance on 100 test instances using these metrics: (1) \textbf{Primal Gap (PG):}~\cite{berthold2006primal} Defined as the normalized difference between the primal bound $v$ and the best-known objective value $v^*$: $\text{PG} = \frac{|v - v^*|}{\max(|v^*|, \epsilon)}$, where $\epsilon = 10^{-8}$ avoids division by zero.
-This metric applies when $v$ exists and $v v^* \geq 0$.
-(2) \textbf{Primal Integral (PI):}~\cite{achterberg2012rounding} The integral of the primal gap over runtime $[0, t]$.
-PI reflects both the quality and speed of finding solutions.
+\paragraph{\textbf{Evaluation Metrics:}} We evaluate solver performance on the test instances using two primary metrics: \begin{enumerate} \item \textbf{Primal Gap (PG)}~\cite{berthold2006primal}: Defined as the normalized difference between the primal bound $v$ and the best-known objective value $v^*$: $ \text{PG} = \frac{|v - v^*|}{\max(|v^*|, \epsilon)} $ where $\epsilon = 10^{-8}$ is used to avoid division by zero.
+This metric is computed when a feasible solution $v$ exists and $v \cdot v^* \geq 0$. \item \textbf{Primal Integral (PI)}~\cite{achterberg2012rounding}: The integral of the primal gap over the runtime interval $[0, t]$.
+The PI provides a comprehensive measure of both the quality of the solutions found and the speed at which they are discovered. \end{enumerate}